 But remember, we are more advanced than our ancestors , we have a duty of care towards the planet and the creatures that share it with us.
 If you do develop your instinct to track and discover wildlife make sure the only shot you take is with a camera.

-Ian Banyard is a Nature Connection Guide and author of Natural Mindfulness – your personal guide to the healing power of nature connection.
+Ian Banyard is a Nature Connection Guide, guide trainer and author of Natural Mindfulness – your personal guide to the healing power of nature connection.
+Ian is also the founder of MBNFT – Mindfulness Based Nature & Forest Therapy.
 He is passionate about exploring nature and empowering people.
 Ian combines a wealth of knowledge and experience from his personal and corporate life with intuitive and instinctive insights from his own inner journey, to guide others.

-Ian lives in Gloucestershire, UK where he guides Natural Mindfulness Walks and provides coaching, courses, gatherings and retreats, for others who want to deepen their connection with nature and their true nature.
+Ian lives in Gloucestershire, UK where he guides Natural Mindfulness Walks and provides online international guide training programmes, and encourages others who want to deepen their connection with nature and their true nature to journey with him on 1:1 MBNFT journeys.

-To attend a Natural Mindfulness Walk or event, visit Natural Mindfulness Walks
+To attend a Natural Mindfulness Walk or event, visit This link

 Want to experience Natural Mindfulness for yourself?